jirevwe/jirevwe.github.io/source/about/index.md

 ## Me

+Hey 👋 I'm Raymond Tukpe.
-Hey 👋 I'm Raymond, 29 year old, based in Ibadan, Nigeria.
-Married to the LOML.
+I'm a 29 year old Software Engineer, based in Ibadan, Nigeria.
+I'm married to the LOML and we're expecting our first child.

 ## Work